BW-AnywhereFitness3/anywhere-fitness-api/README.md

 }
 ```

-## GET list of all classes for client
+## GET list of all classes available for client
 > * .GET to /api/client/classes
 >   * Need to be logged in as client
 >   * Client can view all available classes.